 Can I do both Watauga and the Honors Program?

 Yes, you can.
 In fact, there is an Honors section of Investigations: Local in the fall, so one course can give you credit in both programs.
 If you feel that trying to meet the requirements of both programs will be overwhelming, we recommend that you start in both.
 You can then make an informed decision about doing both or choosing one over the other.
-Wataugans can also join Teaching Fellows and the Language and Culture Community.
+Wataugans can also join the Language and Culture Community.
 Beginning Fall 2020, students cannot join both Watauga and ACES.
 This is due to the relocation of ACES in a different dorm other than the Living Learning Center.

 How do I apply for Watauga?

-As one of Appalachian's premier programs, application for Watauga Residential College is conducted as part of our scholarship selection process.
-For more information on applying to Watauga go to the Scholarship Portal in the Admissions Website.
+As one of Appalachian's premier programs, there is a separate essay for Watauga Residential College For more information on applying to Watauga go to the Admissions Website.

 How are Watauga classes different from most freshman/sophomore-level classes?